 Georgia Renaissance Festival – Atlanta, GA

 Eight weekends every spring, the Georgia Renaissance Festival brings 16th-century life to the present.
-One thousand actors dressed in period costumes are their for your entertainment.
+One thousand actors dressed in period costumes are there for your entertainment.

 25) Bird watching.